trigger-corp/trigger.io-topbar/module/docs/index.md

 !param: error `function(content)` called with details of any error which may occur

-!method: forge.topbar.setStatusBarStyle(style, success, error) !platforms: iOS 7 only
+!method: forge.topbar.setStatusBarStyle(style, success, error) !platforms: iOS only
 !param: style `string` either ``"default`` or ``"light_content"``.
-!param: success `function()` callback to be invoked when no errors occur !param: error `function(content)` called with details of any error which may occur !description: Set the status bar style on iOS 7, default will use black text, light_content will use white text.
+!param: success `function()` callback to be invoked when no errors occur !param: error `function(content)` called with details of any error which may occur !description: Set the status bar style on iOS, default will use black text, light_content will use white text.

 !method: forge.topbar.addButton(params, callback, error) !param: params `object` button options, must contain at least ``icon`` or ``text``